Mathew Maione

-Mathew Maione (born November 21, 1990) is a Canadian ice hockey defenceman playing for Bietigheim Steelers of the Deutsche Eishockey Liga (DEL).
+Mathew Maione (born November 21, 1990) is a Canadian ice hockey defenceman playing for IF Björklöven of the HockeyAllsvenskan (Allsv).

 Playing career

 Born in Toronto, Ontario, Maione joined the Niagara IceDogs of the Ontario Hockey League beginning in the 2007–08 season.
 After two seasons with the IceDogs, he was traded to Guelph Storm during the 2009–10 offseason in exchange for a 10th round pick in the 2011 OHL Draft.
 After finishing the 2009–10 season with the Storm, he attended the University of Prince Edward Island for four years while majoring in psychology and biology.
 After earning his degree, Maione signed with the Fort Wayne Komets in the ECHL.
 He re-signed with the Komets on July 1, 2014.